 Pick thyme in the morning, after the dew has evaporated and on a sunny day, for optimal drying.

-Air Drying
+Air drying

 Drying time depends on ambient conditions.
 Allow one to two weeks for complete drying.
-Once dry, the leaves will crumble easily between your fingers.
+Once dry, the leaves crumble easily between your fingers.

 Thyme flowers can be dried the same way, but as they are more delicate and their aromas more volatile, we recommend using them fresh.

-Oven Drying
+Oven drying

 - Place the stems on a baking tray lined with parchment paper or foil, ensuring they don’t overlap.

-- Bake at 50°C.
+- Put them in the oven at 50°C.

 Allow a few hours for complete drying, which is finished when the leaves crumble easily between your fingers.